How to travel from Rome to Venice

 FAQs

-This is compared to other ways of getting from Rome to Venice:
+This is compared to other travel options from Rome to Venice:

 The average frequency per day from Rome to Venice is:

-However, we recommend checking specific travel dates for your trip to Venice from Rome as scheduled services by train, bus or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Rome and Venice as scheduled services by train, bus, and flight can vary by season or day of the week.

 These are the most popular departure and arrival points from Rome to Venice:

-• Flights mostly leave from Rome Leonardo da Vinci Fiumicino Airport and tend to arrive in Venice Marco Polo Airport.
+• Flights mostly depart from Rome Leonardo da Vinci Fiumicino Airport and arrive in Venice Marco Polo Airport.

 Yes, there are direct services available from Rome to Venice with the following travel companies: